bgd-labs/aave-stk-v1-5/properties.md

 Therefore a new `exchangeRate` is introduced which will reflect the ratio between stkToken and Token.
 Initially this exchange rate will be initialized as `1e18` which reflects a `1:1` peg.

+To account for a [vulnerability discovered by certora](https://github.com/bgd-labs/aave-stk-slashing-mgmt/issues/6) which would allow for gaming the cooldown eventually leading to prolonged withdrawal windows, this revision also contains refined cooldown mechanics.
+The cooldown no longer allows for redeeming `balanceOf(account)` at redeem, but is limited to `balanceOf(account)` at cooldown start.

 In the case of StakedAaveV3 it also adds a hook for managing GHO discounts.

 The new iteration will update the revision of: